Royal Insurance: Overexpansion and the final merger

 Expansion in the United States continued in 1982, when the group acquired the Milbank Insurance Company followed in 1983 by the Missouri-based Silvey Corporation and American Overseas Holdings.
 At this point the United States was the Royal’s largest single market, representing 41% of its worldwide general insurance premiums.
 The acquisitions continued unabated.
 To strengthen its life business, Royal bought Lloyd’s Life in 1985 for £93 million, followed by the US life company Macabees in 1989.
 Like other financial institutions, in 1985 Royal started buying chains of estate agents, continuing right until the end of the housing boom; by October 1988 it had a controlling interest in 772 branches.
 Previously averse to high levels of debt, Royal borrowed over £800 million to finance the purchase of the life companies and estate agents.
 Added to the problems that this overexpansion caused, was the Royal’s involvement with mortgage indemnity policies.
 (If a house buyer requires a mortgage of more than, for example, 75% of the house price, the building society may require the buyer to purchase an insurance policy that protects the lender against loss on that excess.)
 By August 1992, the Royal estimated that mortgage indemnity losses would cost over £500 million.
 In the three years to 1992, Royal’s underwriting losses were £2.2 billion and, after crediting investment income, a pre-tax loss of £679 million.
 When the turnround came, it was rapid: by 1993, Royal had returned to profit and a £400 million rights issue helped to improve the capital base.
 A year later, pre-tax profits reached a record £400 million.

 In May 1996 the £5.4 billion merger of Royal Insurance and Sun Alliance was announced, with an expected loss of 5,000 jobs and cost savings of £175 million.
 It was finalised on 19 July creating Royal & Sun Alliance Group.

 Buildings

-The Compny was initially based at a head office on Queen Avenue in Liverpool but then moved to a new head office on New John Street in 1903.
+The Company was initially based at a head office on Queen Avenue in Liverpool but then moved to a new head office on New John Street in 1903.

-Following the acquisition ofLoondon & Lancashire, the enlarged company established its new head office at Liverpool & London's former head office at 1 Cornhill in London at that time.
+Following the acquisition of London and Lancashire Insurance, the enlarged company established its new head office at Liverpool & London's former head office at 1 Cornhill in London at that time.
 It opened a new operational headquarters, known as The Capital, in Old Hall Street in Liverpool in July 1976 although the head office remained at 1 Cornhill in London.
 The head office in London was completely refurbished in 1979.